64kramsystem/openscripts/README.md

   - `update_markdown_toc.rb`: generates/updates a Table Of Contents, for a single Markdown document
 - programming
   - `prettify_xml_files.rb`: prettifies the specified XML files
+- services
+  - `github_create.rb`: creation of github PRs, with a few options/automations
 - sysadmin
   - `clean_kernel_packages.rb`: uninstall the redundant kernel packages, keeping only the current, and the latest (past or future)
   - `download_ubuntu_packages.rb`: downloads Ubuntu packages from the chosen distro; useful for people "manually backporting" packages (eg. `linux-firmware`)